Updated: Nov 19, 2021

 Test the platforms to see what works and what doesn't.
 If you engage more what happens to your reach?
 If you start commenting what happens?

 By analysing the reactions people have with your content, you can learn what kind of content you need to be producing.
 Programs like Hootsuite, Sprout Social, Buzz social, and Zoho social have reports to help you assess what is working and what fell flat.

 A Couple Problems

-There is the content you like to make and the content people like to engage with.
+There is the content you like to make and then the content people like to engage with, which usually has a dog or cat involved.
 You can’t create content that doesn’t fit within the parameters of your brand and marketing plan, so what do you do?

 The other problem is the lurkers who don’t engage with any content, making it harder to know what is good content and what is bad content.
 Even if they love what you create, you’ll never know, so you might as well make content that reflects who you are.

 What you'll discover is most people didn't even see your post because the social media platform didn't show it do anyone.
 Facebook, LinkedIn, Twitter, and the rest all have their own algorithms, which they keep messing with and unless you have hours to test what works today - you'll feel lost in all the noise.